marcusoftnet/marcusoftnet.github.io/_posts/2016-10-20-who-is-this-important-for.md

 One of the quotes that stood out for me was:

-> Our customer doesn't care how we are organised.
+> Our customer doesn't care how we are organized.

 No exactly.
-They want to use our product or service - but couldn't care less about how we are organised internally.
+They want to use our product or service - but couldn't care less about how we are organized internally.

 It's like me and computers - I want to use them but have never, on purpose, opened one up.
 I'm just interested in the service my computer provides to me - couldn't care less how it moves stuff between the RAM and disk.
 For example.